Shubhpro/Ducky-scripts-pico/README.md

 Please do not use these scipts for any malicious purposes, this is only intended for use on your own property.

+### Also note:

+This is not my code, I put this all here so people have access to everything in one place, I take no credit for any of these files.

+Go check out the original the main source: https://github.com/dbisu/pico-ducky

 Thank you